GiocomoLab/Herber2024/README.md

 using the output of the rest of the notebook (Dryad repo > shuffle_scores) or generating it yourself.
 If you would like to regenerate shuffle scores, note that the shuffle procedure required to identify functional cell types (e.g. spatial, grid, non-grid spatial, speed cells) is computationally intensive and/or time- consuming.
 This is a necessary step before proceeding with neural analyses starting in Figure 2.
 You may find it helpful to run the shuffle using a cluster.
 5. To recapitulate results in individual figures except Figure 4, run code in the corresponding Python notebooks using the agingmec env, adjusting paths as needed.
-It is recommended to run the figures in the following order: Figure 1/S1, Figure 2/S3, Figure S2, Figure 3/S4, Figure 5, Figure S5, Figure 6, and then Figure S6.
-In particular, Figure 3/S4 and Figure S5 results depend on Figure 2/S3 outputs and Figure S5 results depend on Figure 3/S4 and Figure 5 outputs.
+It is recommended to run the figures in the following order: Figure 1/S1, Figure S2, Figure 2/S3, Figure 3/S4, Figure 5, Figure S5, Figure 6, and then Figure S6.
+In particular, Figure 2/S3 uses Figure S2 outputs; Figure 3/S4 and Figure S5 results depend on Figure 2/S3 outputs; and Figure S5 results depend on Figure 3/S4 and Figure 5 outputs.
 6. To recapitulate results in Figure 4, create an environment matching the context of the LFP world environment (conda create --name LFPworld --file LFPworld_env.txt python = 3.8.16).
 Then, run the corresponding Jupyter notebook for Figure 4 within that environment.